Joseph Bailey (general)

-Joseph Bailey (May 6, 1825 – March 21, 1867) was a civil engineer who served as a general in the Union Army during the American Civil War.
-He is credited for saving nearly 30,000 troops during the Red River campaign using his engineering skills and is only one of fifteen officers to receive a Thanks of Congress.
-He held various command positions in the Western Theater from June 1864 until the war's end.
-After his retirement in 1865, he was elected sheriff of Vernon County, Missouri where he was shot and killed.
+Joseph Bailey (May 6, 1825 – March 21, 1867) was an American civil engineer who served as a officer in the Union Army during the American Civil War.
+He is credited for saving nearly 30,000 troops during the Red River campaign using his engineering skills, and is one of only fifteen officers to receive a Thanks of Congress.
+He held various command positions in the wester theater of the war from June 1864 until the war's end.
+After the war, he was elected sheriff of Vernon County, Missouri, where he was shot and killed.
 He ultimately received a posthumous promotion to brigadier general and brevet major general for his accomplishments.

 Early life

 Bailey was born near the town of Pennsville in Morgan County, Ohio.
 He earned a civil engineering degree at the University of Illinois at Urbana–Champaign, then moved to Wisconsin and became a civil engineer and lumberman.
 After successfully building a log dam on the Wisconsin River for use by lumber raftsmen, he and his wife, Mary, purchased several tracts of land in Kilbourn, Wisconsin (now Wisconsin Dells).
 He built a home in town with acreage that stretched northward up River Road which included the site of present-day Meadowbrook Resort.
 Politically, he was a Democrat.